 Aromatherapy & Healing

 So, for Aromatherapy proponents, the mind is a creation of all the inputs coming in from the five senses, and those nourishing smells awaken the innate healing powers in your mind.
-Whether inhaled or applied directly to the skin, aromatherapy works to bring changes to our emotional and physical well-being.
-Aromatherapy diffusers can be purchased from websites such as https://newgreenair.com/ and filled with essential oils to create a beautiful aroma that can have some great health benefits.
+Whether inhaled through cotton balls, reed diffusers, or applied directly to the skin, aromatherapy works to bring changes to our emotional and physical well-being.
+There are many vectors that aromatherapy can use to create a beautiful aroma, from the aforementioned cotton balls or from humidifiers.
+Though many choose diffusers which can be bought from sites like https://newgreenair.com/ and filled with essential oils in order to carry a far-reaching aroma with apparently great health benefits.

 Modern medicine is beginning to turn its attention, and its techniques, to the study of the strong connection between fragrance and health.
 Plant-based therapies are much more widely studied and used in Europe, although they are catching on in America.
 There is high-quality evidence that points to the effective use of aromatherapy to improve mood, reduce stress, aid in sleep, as well as to treat viral, bacterial and fungal infections.

 According to Dr. Arthur Tucker, writing in Mother Earth News magazine, his findings include: